Skip to main content

 Green DevOps

-• Container image optimization to reduce deployment overhead
+• Container image optimization reduced deployment from 340MB to 89MB

-• Caching build artifacts to avoid repeated work
+• Caching build artifacts eliminated 156 repeated compilations per day

 Development Environment Optimization: